What is a Young Carer?

 A young carer is someone under the age of 18 who has to look after someone else, such as a parent or sibling.
 A young carer may have to look after someone because they are sick, have mental health issues or have a disability.
 In some cases, young carers have to care for parents or a family member with a drug or alcohol problem.

-Young carers often have more chores and responsibilities then other children may have, whilst caring for someone may include every day activities like cooking and cleaning.
+Young carers often have more chores and responsibilities then other children may have, with caring for someone including every day activities like cooking and cleaning.
 It often also includes providing emotional support and personal care when a family member can’t do things for themselves, like assisting with washing and dressing.

 Many young people don’t realise or class themselves as young carers, especially if they have been providing care from a young age.